Low-speed vehicles are fully electric vehicles with a maximum speed between 32 and 40 km/h. They have limited access to the road network.

 The Regulation respecting low-speed vehicles introduces rules that supplement those prescribed by Transport Canada with regard to LSV equipment and performance.
 These additional standards applicable in Québec apply only to vehicles that are intended for travel on certain public roadways and cover braking capacity, driver visibility and vehicle perceptibility, and occupant safety in the event of a collision.
 The standards ensure minimum safety levels for the occupants of LSVs as well as other road users.
 For safety reasons, it is prohibited by law to carry children who are less than 145 cm tall or who are under 9 years of age in an LSV.

 With regard to low-speed vehicles used solely off public roadways (in closed environments or on private property), compliance with Transport Canada standards is sufficient.
-Such vehicles do not have to comply with the additional standards prescribed by the new regulation.
+Such vehicles do not have to comply with the additional standards prescribed by the Regulation.
 However, they must be registered for off-road use.